tshepang/another-pyramid-tutorial/00-intro.rst

 I will not repeat the detailed info from the official documentation, :ref:`what_makes_pyramid_unique`.
-Reading something like sold me.
+Reading something like that was enough to choose Pyramid over competitors.

 .. _prerequisites: